 \subsubsection{Moments of the trace}

-To calculate the moments of the trace of $\check\rho$, we once again write it using the transfer matrix
+To calculate the moments of the trace of $\tilde\rho$, we once again write it using the transfer matrix

-and use Eq.~\ref{eq:expsum} for the scaling limit.
+and use Eq.~\eqref{eq:expsum} for the scaling limit.
 In this case, the characters are computed on the conjugacy class of the identity and thus one has $\chi^\lambda_{\id} = d^\lambda$.
 So, we arrive at

-In this expression, we recognise the Plancherel measure for the symmetric group $S_N$ associating to each irreducible representation a weight $(d^\lambda)^2/N!$~\cite{borodin2000asymptotics}.
+In this expression, we recognize the Plancherel measure for the symmetric group $S_N$ associating to each irreducible representation a weight $(d^\lambda)^2/N!$~\cite{borodin2000asymptotics}.
 Since all possible integer partitions of $N$ are involved, the analytic continuation in $N$ is not straightforward.
-We thus proceed as follows.
-We introduce the generating function for the moments of the trace